mcc-prior-art/mcc-layer/README.md

 ## Overview

-**MCC Layer** is a meta-control layer for autonomous AI systems.
+**MCC Layer** is a universal meta-control layer for autonomous AI systems.

-It governs the transition from AI intent to real-world execution.
+It governs the transition from **AI intent** to **real-world execution**.

-Autonomous AI can propose actions, call tools, coordinate workflows, and interact with execution surfaces.
-But it must not self-authorize execution.
+Autonomous AI can propose actions, call tools, coordinate workflows, move data, operate APIs, trigger payments, modify infrastructure, control robots, generate legal workflows, and interact with production systems.

+But autonomous AI must not self-authorize execution.

 MCC-Core separates the proposer from the authority layer.